web3-nfts/ethereum-and-solidity_the-complete-developers-guide/Curricula/Ethereum-and-Solidity_The_Complete_Developers_Guide/How-to-setup-Web3.md

-# How to setup Web3
+# How to setup Web3 - lottery-react

 **Solution: BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default....**